Freelancing in Five Minutes

 - Wired Sussex Events Listings

-- Freelance Advisor - excellent advice and growing network for freelancers
+- Freelance Advisor (now Crunch Chorus) – excellent advice

 And remember: Talk to people and Get it in writing